Papers for non-Music majors

 As NZSM is a joint venture of Massey University of New Zealand and Victoria University of Wellington, Massey students can also credit NZSM papers to some Massey degrees.

-A study of the range of musical experiences that define contemporary musical consciousness, from development in art, popular, and world music across the 20th and 21st centuries, to the changing role of performers and performance.
+A study of the range of musical experiences that define contemporary musical consciousness, from development in art, popular, and world musics across the 20th and 21st centuries, to the changing role of performers and performance.
 Historical, critical and ethnographic approaches will be introduced.

 An introduction to the study of popular musics in the 20th and 21st centuries considering a range of musical genres and styles with historical roots in America and their global development, including within New Zealand cultural contexts.